-The University of Konstanz Society (UGK) will honour these exceptional achievements and extraordinary dedication in one or more of the aforementioned types of knowledge transfer activities with the
+The University of Konstanz Society (UGK) and the University of Konstanz will honour the extraordinary dedication and exceptional achievements in one or more of the aforementioned types of knowledge transfer activities by awarding the Transfer Award 2022.

 The award is endowed with EUR 3,000 and will be presented in the winter semester 2022/23.

 University members or external partners have until 31 October 2022 (NEW!) to nominate activities and projects at the university for the transfer award.
 Only members of the University of Konstanz are eligible to receive the prize.
 The nomination should include an abstract of the project (1 page maximum) describing how the activity fulfils the criteria for the Transfer Award.
 Please email your abstracts to email@example.com.
 After an initial evaluation by the selection committee, those responsible for short-listed activities will be asked to submit additional information for assessment.
 The winning project will be announced in the winter semester 2022/23.

 - Professor Malte Drescher, Department of Chemistry, Vice Rector for Research and Academic Staff Development